 Besides recovering a diverse array of vertebrate-, plant- and prokaryote-associated virus sequences, we also identified a large number of highly diverse contigs with detectable homology to known invertebrate-infecting viruses.
-These included single-strand positive-sense RNA viruses of the Nodaviridae (82 contigs), Dicistroviridae (643 contigs) and Iflaviridae (1067 contigs) families (Supplementary Table 2 and Figures 2 and 3), branching with previously known viral sequences associated with or infecting invertebrates.
-We also found 1273 contigs sharing detectable homology with the order Picornavirales (Supplementary Table 2), including unclassified Picorna-like viruses (793 contigs) and viruses assigned to the Sopolycivirus and Chipolycivirus genera of the Polycipiviridae family (480 contigs; Figure 3), two genera of non-segmented, linear, positive-sense RNA viruses that have previously been found associated with ants (family Formicidae) 52.
-Finally, we recovered 103 contigs that were assigned to the Bidnaviridae family: a new virus family that is composed of bipartite ssDNA viruses infecting invertebrates.
+These included single-strand positive-sense RNA viruses of the Nodaviridae (82 contigs, mean size = 678 nt), Dicistroviridae (643 contigs, mean size = 496 nt) and Iflaviridae (1067 contigs, mean size = 549 nt) families (Supplementary Table 2 and Figures 2 and 3), branching with previously known viral sequences associated with or infecting invertebrates.
+We also found 1273 contigs sharing detectable homology with the order Picornavirales (Supplementary Table 2), including unclassified Picorna-like viruses (793 contigs, mean size = 609 nt) and viruses assigned to the Sopolycivirus and Chipolycivirus genera of the Polycipiviridae family (480 contigs, mean size = 481 nt; Figure 3), two genera of non-segmented, linear, positive-sense RNA viruses that have previously been found associated with ants (family Formicidae) 52.
+Finally, we recovered 103 contigs (mean size = 793 nt) that were assigned to the Bidnaviridae family: a virus family that is composed of bipartite ssDNA viruses infecting invertebrates.
 Interestingly, it has been suggested that bidnaviruses may have arisen by integration of an ancestral parvovirus genome into a large virus-derived DNA transposon from the polinton family 53.
 We here propose that the bidnavirus-like contigs recovered from army ants in our study are likely derived from diverse bipartite bidnaviruses, because these contigs are scattered all through the bidnavirus phylogenetic tree (Figure 3).

 Vertebrate-infecting viruses

 Because Dorylus species have been reported to occasionally prey on vertebrates and scavenge on vertebrate carcasses, we logically investigated the presence of vertebrate viruses.
-Besides contigs assigned to cyclovirus and parvovirus taxonomic groups that are known to infect vertebrates (see below for a detailed analysis of these two taxa), we found 12 contigs that shared high nucleotide identity with the Hepeviridae family, including 4 contigs assigned to the Orthohepevirus genus (Supplementary Table 2).
+Besides contigs assigned to cyclovirus and parvovirus taxonomic groups that are known to infect vertebrates (see below for a detailed analysis of these two taxa), we found 12 contigs that shared high nucleotide identity with the Hepeviridae family (mean size = 491 nt), including 4 contigs assigned to the Orthohepevirus genus (Supplementary Table 2).
 The family Hepeviridae includes five genera whose members infect salmonid fish, mammals and birds 54.
 Specifically, a 2017 nt long contig shared 72.73% identity (e-value = 1.10-70) with Hepevirus Mystacina/New Zealand/2013/3 (Acc.
 Nbr: KM204384), a hepevirus that was discovered associated with New Zealand lesser short-tailed bats (Mystacina tuberculata) 55.
 This result was further confirmed by phylogenetic analyses (Figure 3), and supports the hypothesis that the viromes of army ants can include viruses derived from the vertebrates upon which they prey and /or scavenge.

 Foraging army ants are reservoirs of a large diversity of parvoviruses and cycloviruses